Coronary Artery Disease (CAD) – Diet and Exercise for A Healthy Heart

 What’s the best type of exercise for my heart?

-Aerobic exercise causes you to breathe more deeply and makes your heart work harder to pump blood.
+Aerobic exercise causes you to breathe more deeply.
+It makes your heart work harder to pump blood.
 Aerobic exercise also raises your heart rate (which also burns calories).
 Examples of aerobic exercise include walking, jogging, running, dancing, swimming and bicycling.

 How much exercise do I need?